So, you want to know how to transfer from Coinbase to GDAX? No problem, I'm going to guide you through every step of the way!

 Coinbase is a cryptocurrency exchange broker that allows people to buy and sell a range of different coins.
 They were first launched in 2012 and are located in San Francisco in the United States.
-Coinbase have grown so quickly that they have now processed orders for more than 20 million users, amounting to a total of $150 billion in transactions!
+Coinbase has grown so quickly that it has now processed orders for more than 20 million users, amounting to a total of $150 billion in transactions!
 Not only this, but they also have more than 535 people working in their U.S. headquarters!

 You require ID to use Coinbase!

-It is important to remember that you will need to verify your identity before you are able to buy cryptocurrencies using real-world money.
-The Coinbase KYC (Know Your Customer) process is really straight forward.
+It is important to remember that you will need to verify your identity before you can buy cryptocurrencies using real-world money.
+The Coinbase KYC (Know Your Customer) process is straight forward.
 All you need to do is supply your personal information, supported by a copy of your ID.
-In most circumstances the Coinbase system is able to authenticate this automatically, meaning that the process only takes a few minutes!
+In most circumstances the Coinbase system can authenticate this automatically, meaning that the process only takes a few minutes!

 So now that you know what Coinbase is, the next part of my ‘How to transfer from Coinbase to GDAX’ guide is going to find out what GDAX is!